This shrimp fried rice is the easiest (and yummiest!) way to use up all of the leftover rice + veggies in your fridge.

 How to Make Shrimp Fried Rice

 The process is super easy!
-Here’s how you’ll bring this fried rice dish together:
+Here’s how you’ll bring this fried rice dish together.

-- Cook the veggies – heat the olive oil in a skillet over medium-high heat.
-Once the oil runs thin, add the shallot and cook for 2-3 minutes, until translucent, then add the ginger, garlic, carrots, green onions, and snow peas.
-Cook for about 3-4 minutes, until the carrots and peas are softened.
+Step 1: Heat the olive oil in a skillet over medium-high heat.
+Once the oil runs thin, add the shallot and cook for 2-3 minutes, until translucent.

 How to Store and Reheat